argoproj/argo-rollouts/docs/plugins.md

 Each plugin interface has a `InitPlugin` function, this function is called when the plugin is first started up and is only called once per startup.
 The `InitPlugin` function is used as a means to initialize the plugin it gives you the plugin author the ability to either set up a client for a specific metrics provider or in the case of a traffic router construct a client or informer for kubernetes api.
+The one thing to note about this though is because these calls happen over RPC the plugin author should not depend on state being stored in the plugin struct as it will not be persisted between calls.

 ## Kubernetes RBAC

 The plugin runs as a child process of the rollouts controller and as such it will inherit the same RBAC permissions as the controller.
-This means that if you are using a service account for the rollouts controller you will need to make sure that the service account has the correct permissions for the plugin to function.
+This means that the service account for the rollouts controller will need the correct permissions for the plugin to function.
 This might mean instructing users to create a role and role binding to the standard rollouts service account for the plugin to use.
 This will probably affect traffic router plugins more than metrics plugins.

 ## Sample Plugins